1. Home

 Hospital Pharmacist Roles are Expanding

 While retail pharmacist positions are expected to decrease in future years, hospital pharmacist roles continue to expand and grow, specifically in hospital administration, medication safety, and research.
 Many pharmacists in the hospital setting collaborate with other healthcare professionals and develop great relationships, which lead to incredible learning and publication opportunities.
-Hospital pharmacists can also serve as assistants or associate professors in pharmacy colleges as they possess clinical real-world expertise and are best positioned to teach future pharmacists.
+Hospital pharmacists can also be assistants or associate professors in pharmacy colleges as they possess clinical real-world expertise and are best positioned to teach future pharmacists.

 portrait of Jim Herbst PharmD